 As a specialist loyalty marketing consultant, I have a profound belief in one simple idea.
 What I know for sure is that the most essential ingredient needed to drive customer engagement in this hyper-connected world is ‘word of mouth’ marketing.
 Whether it’s friends naturally chatting about their new favourite restaurants, staff recommending the store loyalty programme as a real benefit to their customers, or the power of people sharing online, word of mouth marketing delivers the power of personal influence to engage in a way that few marketing budgets can.
 This brief loyalty guide outlines some of the latest strategies in the industry in 2018.

 Clearly, the basic product or service needs to impress from the outset.
 Brands like Apple and Southwest Airlines design such exceptional products and services that customers build their brand for them.
 In one extraordinary case study, an American fitness brand called ‘Peloton’ reported recently that four customers loved the service so much that they had just had the company logo tattooed on their bodies.
 Four.
 Just in that week.

-While no loyalty programmes or campaign can promise to drive that level of sheer devotion, there is no doubt that well designed loyalty programmes can ensure that customers actively promote their favourite brands – both online and in everyday conversation.
-So to design your programme as one that your customers use, love and promote, here are my top tips to drive loyalty in 2018 and beyond.
+While no loyalty programmes or campaign can promise to drive that level of sheer devotion, there is no doubt that well-designed loyalty programmes can ensure that customers actively promote their favourite brands – both online and in everyday conversation.
+So to design your programme as one that your customers use, love and promote, here is a guide with my top tips to drive loyalty in 2018 and beyond.

 Strategy One: Programmes with Purpose